Image of several newspaper covers that were part of the illegal press during the occupation.

 Late one night in 1944, librarian Albert Fabritius and his pregnant wife were awakened by the Gestapo standing outside their door on the fourth floor.
 The Gestapo ordered the anxious couple to accompany them.
 In the dead of night, they were taken to the Gestapo headquarters, the Shell House, where Fabritius was interrogated.
 The Gestapo had intercepted illegal mail addressed to the Royal Danish Library.
 Fabritius answered the interrogation questions truthfully and confirmed that the library received illegal mail.

-The Gestapo took Fabritius to the Royal Danish Library and forced him to hand over the collection.
+The Gestapo took Fabritius to Royal Danish Library and forced him to hand over the collection.
 At the time, there was no electric light in the library's storage facilities.
 And in the glow of the flashlights, the Gestapo forced Fabritius to hand over the ten packages of illegal mail that were closest to the door.

 One of the Germans took a particular interest in a number of uniform packages in the room, but when Fabritius truthfully explained that they contained tax lists from the Municipality of Copenhagen, which were supposed to lie untouched for 100 years, the man was seized with awe and gave up the further search.